simonecid/COVID19_Analysis/README.md

 [I grafici piu' recenti sono disponibili sulla wiki; si aggiorna automaticamente ogni ora.](https://github.com/simonecid/COVID19_Analysis/wiki)

+Vorresti vedere qualcosa di interessante in un grafico?
+Scrivi a:

+smnbologna [at] gmail [dot] com

 # COVID 19 Plotting tools

 Automatically pulls COVID19 data from the official [Italian](https://github.com/pcm-dpc/COVID-19) and [John Hopkins](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data) repository and plots it.

 [Latest plots are available on the Wiki; updates hourly.](https://github.com/simonecid/COVID19_Analysis/wiki)

+Is there anything interesting you would like to see in a chart?
+Contact me at:

+smnbologna [at] gmail [dot] com

 ## Usage